andrew/ultimate-awesome/README.md

 - [awesome-dex](https://github.com/phantomk/awesome-dex) -  A curated list of Decentralized Exchange, Decentralized Exchange Protocol and Wallet resources for developers.
 - [awesome-linked-reads](https://github.com/pontushojer/awesome-linked-reads) - Collection of tools and resources for linked-reads.
 - [awesome-smartgrid](https://github.com/PVKonovalov/awesome-smartgrid) - A curated list of awesome Smart Grid and IoT frameworks, libraries and software.
+- [awesome-rocket](https://github.com/qdsang/awesome-rocket) - 🚀 A curated list of awesome DIY rocket projects.
 - [awesome-text-editors](https://github.com/rilysh/awesome-text-editors) - List of awesome text editors.
 - [awesome-runes](https://github.com/scrypt-inc/awesome-runes) - A curated list of awesome things related to #runes ecosystem on #bitcoin.
 - [awesome-contract-addresses](https://github.com/shamaevnn/awesome-contract-addresses) - Useful contract addresses in web3 world 🌐.
 - [awesome-foam](https://github.com/sn3akiwhizper-pkms/awesome-foam) - Awesome list of Foam knowledge system resources.
 - [awesome-cto](https://github.com/soerenmartius/awesome-cto) - 💫 A collection of awesome motivating resources for entrepreneurs with a focus on tech.
-- [awesome-dev-tools](https://github.com/t18n/awesome-dev-tools) - A curated list of awesome development tools and resources for software developers.
 - [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.
 - [awesome-optimizers](https://github.com/tianshijing/awesome-optimizers) - This repository is a meticulously assembled anthology of optimization algorithms, meticulously implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
 - [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome) - Showcase of awesome projects for TCI.